usethesource/typepal/doc/TypePal/Overview/Overview.md

 #### Description

-TypePal is a declarative framework that operates on a model of the program to be type checked that consisting of
+TypePal is a declarative framework that operates on a model of the program to be type checked that consists of

 * _facts_ that some source code fragment has a known type, e.g., an integer literal is of type integer, or that its type is equal to the type of another source code fragment, e.g., the type of the expression in parentheses `( e )` is equal to the type of `e`.